redis/redis-om-dotnet/README.md

 ## 📚 Documentation

 This README just scratches the surface.
-You can find a full tutorial on the [Redis Developer Site](https://developer.redis.com/develop/dotnet/redis-om-dotnet/getting-started/).
+You can find a full tutorial on the [redis.io](https://redis.io/learn/develop/dotnet/redis-om-dotnet/add-and-retrieve-objects).
 All the summary docs for this library can be found on the repo's [github page](https://redis.github.io/redis-om-dotnet/).

 ## ⛏️ Troubleshooting